Are Phuket Beaches the most beautiful in South East Asia?

 North from Patong Beach

-Travelling north from Patong you will find, Kamala, Laem Singh and Surin beaches.
+Travelling north from Patong along the west coast of Phuket you will find, Kamala, Laem Singh and Surin beaches.

-North of Patong Beach, is one of the best bases for families with children, and couples who want to enjoy a caring beach holiday .
-It’s clean, safe and has plenty of amenities to keep kids entertained!
+This beach is one of the best bases for families with children, and couples who want to enjoy a caring beach holiday.
+It’s clean, one of the most family safe and has plenty of amenities to keep kids entertained!

 The beach is a long, sandy stretch of white sand and the water here has an inviting turquoise hue.
 The waves are gentle enough for children to play in but strong swimmers will also enjoy themselves on this beautiful shoreline with its clear waters that have been awarded blue flag status by international environmental organisations such as Greenpeace.